anandamuri/earthdailypic/README.md

 - Python scripts
 - Git operations from within workflows
 - Working with external APIs
-- Show the side of the Earth with Michigan
+- Show a daily random image of Earth

 ## How it works

 - Fetches all available EPIC images
-- Finds the one closest to Ann Arbor using centroid coordinates
+- Picks one at random
 - Saves the image
 - Updates this README

-_Last updated: Mon Jun 02 13:34:11 UTC 2025_
+_Last updated: Mon Jun 02 19:23:13 UTC 2025_